NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Garuda Magic.md

 **Prerequisites** Plumekith
 * * *
 You are descended from the wondrous garudas, and their keen senses manifest in your magical prowess.
-You can cast [[Spells/Blur|Blur]] and [[Spells/See the Unseen|See the Unseen]] each once per day as 2nd-rank divine innate spells.
+You can cast [[Blur|Blur]] and [[3-Rules/Character Building/Spells/S/See the Unseen|See the Unseen]] each once per day as 2nd-rank divine innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*